Stock Sectors - The 11 Sectors of the Stock Market You Need to Know!

 4. Recession: Once economic activity starts to contract, company profits start to decline causing credit to dry up and possible unemployment and lack of investment.

 According to research from investment bank Fidelity, there is a tendency for some sectors to perform strongly or weakly during certain times of the business cycle.
 The image below from Fidelity Investments shows this clearly among the GICS stock sectors.
-While stock sectors performance will vary over time, this still provides investors with a unique edge on what sectors to focus on when.
+While stock sectors' performance will vary over time, this still provides investors with a unique edge on what sectors to focus on and when.

 In the image above, it’s clear to see which sectors perform strongly or weakly during certain times of the business cycle.
 Using this information, investors could focus on buying strong stock sector ETFs during the times of the business cycle shown above in green, while using CFDs to short-sell stock sectors during the times of the business cycle shown above in red.

 Alternatively, investors could find individual stocks within each sector to speculate on.
-Using technical analysis could also provide additional confirmations on whether buyers or sellers are in control of a particular market.
+Using technical analysis could also provide additional confirmation on whether buyers or sellers are in control of a particular market.
 The next chapter discusses how investors can use technical analysis to help in identifying potential opportunities.

 You can stay up-to-date with all the latest market analysis and global themes by registering for your FREE place in the Admirals Trading Spotlight live webinar series which takes place three times a week.
 In these sessions, hosted by three different traders you can learn more about what’s going on in the markets, where the opportunities are and how to trade them.